Mounika2010/ADS-1/m12/Assignment-1/readme.txt

 Input format:
-first line contains an int(N) represents no.of students qualified Second line contains an int represent no.of vacancies Thirst line contains an int represent no.of unreserved category vacancies Fourth line contains an int represents no.of BC category vacancies Fifth line contains an int represents no.of SC category vacancies Sixth line contains an int represents no.of ST category vacancies
+first line contains an int(N) represents no.of students qualified Second line contains an int represent no.of vacancies Third line contains an int represent no.of unreserved category vacancies Fourth line contains an int represents no.of BC category vacancies Fifth line contains an int represents no.of SC category vacancies Sixth line contains an int represents no.of ST category vacancies